-We are taught to be more level-headed, to develop increased patience, handle things smoothly, let things unfold, and look at things as if you are witnessing an event.
+We are taught to be more level-headed, to develop increased patience, to handle things smoothly, to let things unfold, and look at things as if we are witnessing an event.
 That way we sort of take ourselves out of the picture directly to manage the situation with deeper resolve.

-Such therapeutic techniques are used the world over in coaching, performance, personal development, leadership, business, and sales as examples.
+Such therapeutic techniques have used the world over in coaching, performance, personal development, leadership, business, and sales as examples.
 It is a tool in communication.

 Other Problem-solving Support Systems

 It is significant to note that the prevalent use of prayer universally, is a form of self-therapy to gain inner peace and positive-mindedness.